- Why Grad Studies at SFU?

-I was born and raised in Greater Vancouver and completed my undergraduate degree at Carleton University, Ottawa where I studied public policy and international development.
+I am a second-year master’s student in the Resource and Environmental Management (REM) program at SFU.
+I completed my undergraduate degree at Carleton University, Ottawa where I studied public policy and international development.
 During my studies I became increasingly interested in sustainability and environmental policy, as I found that environment and resource issues intersected with many of the social and political topics that I was studying.
-In my free time I enjoy gardening, cooking, and getting outside to explore beautiful B.C.

 WHY DID YOU CHOOSE TO COME TO SFU?

-I chose to study at SFU because the Resource and Environmental Management (REM) program offered what I was looking for in terms of an interdisciplinary and reputable environmental studies program.
-I am very interested in the circular economy and sustainable food systems, so working with Dr. Tammara Soma and the Food Systems Lab at SFU was the perfect fit.
-I was also very excited to carry out my studies in my home province.
+I chose to study at SFU because REM offered what I was looking for in terms of an interdisciplinary and reputable environmental studies program.
+I am interested in the circular economy and food systems, so working with Dr. Tammara Soma and the Food Systems Lab at SFU was the perfect fit.

 WHAT ARE YOU PARTICULARLY ENJOYING ABOUT YOUR STUDIES/RESEARCH AT SFU?

 REM is an interdisciplinary program that allows students to collaboratively explore resource and environmental management issues from many different angles.
-It has a research component and offers a professional certified planning stream, which I am enrolled in!
+It has a research component and offers a professional certified planning stream.

 Contact : email@example.com